hu-macsy/lama_old/scai/solver/doc/index.rst

 Usage
 -----

-In the following we explain how to use a solver in general, solver logging, set and combine stopping criteria and add preconditioning.
+In the following we explain how to use a solver and solver logging as well as how to set and combine stopping criteria and how to add preconditioning.

 =======================    ==========================================
 How to                     Description